Syam916/oreally_sql/README.md

 5. **Feedback Loop**:
    - If the response is invalid or unsatisfactory, the user can send feedback to the system.
 This feedback is processed to enhance the chatbot's performance.

-Overall, the architecture illustrates the end-to-end workflow of a chatbot system, from user input to response delivery, including backend components like tokenization, similarity checks, and feedback integration.
+Overall, the diagram illustrates the end-to-end workflow of a chatbot system from user input to response delivery, including backend components like tokenization, similarity checks, and feedback integration.

 ---